Creating a Data Collection for a Matter (Admin)

 To add a field:

-2. Add a Name for the field - This name is used to reference this field in other parts of Actionstep such as document templates or custom list views.
-The name of the field cannot have any spaces in it.
-We recommend altering the name with capitals or underscores to help make them readable.
-(Example of a field name: Customer_instructions).
+3. Enter a Name for the field.
+This name is the merge field used to reference this data in other parts of Actionstep, such as document templates or custom list views.

-Actionstep allows you to set permissions for the users of your system, including if they can access a data collection.
-This can be useful if there is some information that you are happy to make available to all staff but some that you want to make available to only some staff.
-To achieve this, you could create a data collection specifically for the information that should be restricted and then use the system role permissions to restrict access to the data collection.
+Actionstep lets you choose who can access a data collection.
+For example, you might create a data collection specifically for the information that should be restricted and then use the system role permissions to restrict access to it.

-By default, the custom permissions will be off.
-This means that anybody who has access to the matter type that this data collection is on will have access to the data collection.
-Switch the custom permissions on to allow for them to be customized.
+By default, anybody who has access to the matter type that this data collection is associated with will have access to the data collection.

-Read - When given 'Read' access a user is able to see the fields within a data collection and read the values they have been assigned.
-If they have read access and no other access, they will not be able to edit or change the values of any fields.
-If a system role is not given read access to a data collection, they will not be able to see the data collection on a matter of this type.
+• Read: Users can view the fields and values they have been assigned but they cannot edit or change them.
+If a role is not given read access to a data collection, they will not be able to see the data collection on a matter of this type.

 Related Articles: